-The creative writing minor is perfect for those who want to hone their skills in writing fiction, poetry, and creative nonfiction.
+The creative writing minor is perfect for students who want to hone their skills in writing fiction, poetry, and creative nonfiction.
 It begins with a general course that explores all of these genres and ends with an immersive experience with intense, dedicated time to work on a longer project or time in the field completing an internship.
-The minor includes both prescribed courses as well as open credits so students can focus on an area of their choice.

 What skills will I develop?